Lecrapouille/OpenGLCppWrapper/README.md

 * line 44-58: show different way to draw models (with/without number of vertices indicated, with/without index buffer, ...).
-You can draw triangles, lines, points.
+You can draw triangles, lines, points and more primitives.

 * line 63-65: In this example, we have to defined matrices for the model view projection.
-The matrix projection is usually updated when the user change the dimension of the GUI window.
-The view matrix is updated when your camera is moved (see Legacy OpenGL lookAt routine).
-Finally the model matrix is used for placing models over the world.
+The matrix `"projection"` is usually updated when the user change the dimension of the GUI window.
+The `"view"` matrix is updated when your camera is moved (see Legacy OpenGL lookAt routine).
+Finally the `"model"` matrix is used for placing models over the world (so to be placed before any `GLProgram::draw` methods.

 **Note:** `Primitive::TRIANGLES` is a strong type alias for GL_TRIANGLES.
 For all public methods needing an OpenGL GLint or GLenum